 The fall season is the perfect time to enjoy Mother Nature’s simple pleasures.
 From trail exploration to prepping for Halloween, and even firing up the grill for tailgating activities, the season encourages outdoor activities.

-In our city, the seasonal activities are plentiful.
+In our city, seasonal activities are plentiful.
 Our golden nature palette is the perfect backdrop for all fun to follow.
-As the leaves change color, and the flannel is worn in abundance, residence and visitors alike can expect temperatures in the 60s throughout the month.
+As the leaves change color, and the flannel is worn in abundance, residents and visitors alike can expect temperatures in the 60s throughout the month.